graycoreio/mage2docker/docs/stories/dolphin.md

 COMPOSE_PROJECT_NAME
 ```

 > For long-time users, you may note that COMPOSE_FILE is distinctly missing.
-Don't worry - all the old configurability behavior previous defined by merging `yml` files together still works with Dolphin and `devcontainer`.
+Don't worry - all the old configuration behaviors previous supported by merging `yml` files together still work with Dolphin and `devcontainer`.
 This isn't documented quite yet, but we guarantee it will still work!

 > If you have multiple Magento projects on your system, **please ensure that the COMPOSE_PROJECT_NAME value is unique**, otherwise you will find out that you've accidentally shared data between different projects and you'll be in for a world of pain.